Understanding fashion and its importance in our life

 Customer is king" I love this business mantra reflecting the importance of customers.

 My main challenge as a designer in each season is to create a collection that is king desire.
 Remember king does not like to be commended.
 It's he that commends.
 To do so, I need to understand consumer preferences and tastes.
-This is very important, meaning styles are imposed to me by the king.
+This is very important, for my business survival and I have to get it right.

-Designers have various methods to predict and find out about king's desire.
-Fashion shows, trade conventions, pre-sales, and so many other techniques are out there, but the one that interests me the most is almost obsolete in most western countries except Japan, called Cool Hunter, or "trend spotting".
+Designers have various methods to predict and discover the king's desires.
+Fashion shows, trade conventions, pre-sales, and so many other techniques are out there, but the one that interests me the most is almost obsolete in most western countries except Japan, called Cool Hunter, or "trend spotting."

 Harajuku fashion and environment, at its heart, is an open-air laboratory for innovative youth fashion concepts.
 An area where people gather to experiment with fashion without fear of being judged or rejected; instead, they are encouraged to try innovative aesthetic concepts and theories, receiving immediate feedback from people.